- US Online Poker

-Iden’s bill provided an alternative path forward for online gambling after legislation introduced by Sen. Mike Kowall stalled in the Senate.
+Iden’s bill provided an alternative path forward for MI online gambling after legislation introduced by Sen. Mike Kowall stalled in the Senate.

 Despite several amendments, including a realistic compromise for tribal gaming operators, Iden’s bill fell victim to the same forces that halted legislative progress in the Senate.
 Namely, questions arose about the constitutionality of the legislation and a lack of support from commercial and tribal stakeholders.
 Iden noted the committee held stakeholder meetings yesterday to work out some of their concerns.

 Iden has remained optimistic about the legislation, and the newly amended bill seeks to solve both of these problems.

 First reported by Gambling Compliance’s Chris Krafcik on Twitter, the bill has been amended in two critical ways.

 The requirement that servers need to be located inside the state’s casinos bolsters the state’s argument that the authorization of online gambling isn’t an expansion of gaming that requires a constitutional amendment.
 Rather it’s a new gaming product being offered by and at the state’s casinos.

 The new tax scheme is likely an attempt to gain stakeholder support, particularly from the state’s three commercial casinos.
 Despite agreeing with online gambling in principle, they have been lukewarm on the legislation up to this point.
 During the hearing, the three commercial casinos (Greektown, MotorCity and MGM Detroit) now support the bill.
 Several tribal casinos still oppose the legislation.

 The biggest change to the tax scheme was an amendment to reduce the tax rate from 15 percent to ten percent.

 This is a very late-session push for online gambling.
 Tomorrow is the last scheduled day of the 2017 legislative session in Michigan.
 Further, the bill would still have to pass the House and the Senate.